rexfilius/dsa/notes/data_structures/heap.md

-Heap; a type of tree data structure that has special powers that can be leveraged for specific scenarios, in particular when we want to constantly keep tabs on the greatest or least data element in a dataset.

-A Priority Queue is a list whose deletions and access are just like a classic queue, but whose insertions are like an ordered array.
-That is, we only delete and access data from the front of the priority queue, but when we insert data, we always make sure the data remains sorted in a specific order.

-On Array-based priority queue deletions are O(1) - end of array, is front of priority queue -  and insertions are O(N).
-If we expect there to be many items in our priority queue, the O(N) insertions may cause some real unwanted drag in an application.
+<u>Heap</u>

-Heap is a better structure for implementing a Priority Queue.
+A Heap is a complete binary tree data structure also known as a Binary Heap that you can construct using an array.

+A heap can be used to get the max and min element of a collection.
+It can also be used for Heap sorting, implementing a priority queue, and supporting graph algorithms, like Prim’s or Dijkstra’s, with a priority queue.

 There are several different kinds of heaps, of which Binary Heap is a type.

 The binary heap is a specific kind of binary tree.
 As a reminder,a binary tree is a tree where each node has a maximum of two child nodes.
 Binary heaps come in two flavors: the max-heap and the min-heap.

+<u>Implementing a Heap</u>
+1. using an array

+<u>Operations on a Heap</u>
+a.
+Primary operation
+1. insert - O(log n) time
+2. remove - O(log n) time

+b.
+Secondary operation
+1. removeAt - remove a value at an index.
+O(log n)
+2. search for an element - O(n) time
+3. peek - O(1) time

 The heap is a binary tree that maintains the following
 conditions:
 1. The value of each node must be greater than each of its descendant nodes. (otherwise for a min-heap)
 2. The tree must be complete.

 A complete tree is a tree that is completely filled with nodes; no nodes are missing.
 So, if you read each level of the tree from left to right, all of the nodes are there.
-However, the bottom row can have empty positions, as long as there aren’t any nodes to the right of these empty positions.
+However, the bottom row can have empty positions, as long as there aren't any nodes to the right of these empty positions.

 Heaps are said to be weakly ordered as compared to BSTs.
 While heaps have some order, as descendants cannot be greater than their ancestors, this isn't enough order to make heaps worth searching through.